Skip to main content

 3. Set the target asset type to Process

-Result: Users can create Application enables Process relations in the inventory.
+Result: Users can create Application enables Process relationships in the inventory.

 Relationship direction